Relentless Pursuit Outreach & Recovery Corporation

 Four powerful questions that require reflection about what really matters - results.

-Training – Through a strategic partnership with Paladin Tactics, the Organization helps provide victim awareness and self-defence training to individuals, law enforcement and medical personnel.
-Through a strategic partnership with The Stop Trafficking Project, the Organization helps provide human trafficking training to school-age children, teenagers, community leaders, law enforcement, and first responders.
+Training – RPOR has teamed up with The Stop Trafficking Project who provides human trafficking training to school-age children, teenagers, community leaders, law enforcement, and first responders.
 Through a strategic partnership with Guardian Group, the Organization helps provide human trafficking training to hotels employees and other individuals operating in the hospitality industry.

 Target Markets: